nikolastyllis/Trace-Simplification-to-Aid-Fuzzing/README.md

 # Trace-Simplification-to-Aid-Fuzzing

 This repository contains five python scripts.
+All scripts need to be run as root :/ ...

 1. GenerateTraces.py will generate simplified traces for all crashing inputs in the directory pointed to by -i and output the traces to the directory pointed to by -o.
 It also requires the path to the binary pointed to by -b.